ChloeL6/Financial-Sentiment-Analysis/README.md

 ## Data Visualizations:
-Once the datasets were cleaned and consolidated, the team created data visualizations and analysis (using Looker Studio).
+Once the datasets were cleaned and consolidated, I created data visualizations and analysis (using Looker Studio).

-* I creates a line chart that shows the correlation among unemployment, CPI (Consumer Price Index), and inflation rates over the year. (click on image of chart to use dashboard):
+* Below is the line chart that shows the correlation among unemployment, CPI (Consumer Price Index), and inflation rates over the year. (click on image of chart to use dashboard):

 <br>